TerryLun/Rekognize/README.md

 ## To do
 <ul>
+<li>Search filter for images</li>
 <li>Cache functionality for calculated image labels to store in DynamoDB to improve performance.</li>
-<li>Search filter for images</li>
+<li>Go completely serverless</li>
 </ul>